 There are some MIPS-eligible clinicians that are considered Special Status, who will be automatically reweighted (or exempted in the case of MIPS-eligible clinicians participating in a MIPS APM) and do not need to submit a Quality Payment Program Hardship Exception Application.

-For 2018, Special Status clinicians include the following:
+Special Status clinicians include the following:

 - Hospital-based MIPS-eligible clinicians